Privacy Policy

 | Website cookies (if deployed) | As specified in the Cookie Notice | Dependent on the specific analytics or marketing provider. |

-| Interest form data | Up to 10 months after collection, or until product launch, whichever is earlier | Deleted after the product availability notification is sent or the retention period expires.
+| Interest form data (pre-launch, historical) | Up to 10 months after collection, or until product launch notification sent, whichever is earlier | The pre-launch interest form is no longer active.
+Remaining interest form data will be deleted after the product availability notification is sent or the retention period expires.
 You may request deletion at any time by contacting support@umelle.com. |

 You may request early deletion of your data at any time by contacting support@umelle.com, subject to our legal obligations (such as retention of consent records).
 Upon receiving a verified deletion request, UMELLE will process the deletion within thirty (30) days.